 Description

 Master Project - This icon will be displayed within the Project Dashboard for any Master Project, Master Project Version, and Master Domain.
+You will also see this icon for any Master Attribute within the Domain Dashboard.

 Project - This icon will be displayed within the Project Dashboard for any Project that is not a Master Project.

-How do Master Projects Work?
+Master Projects Example

 An organization uses 3 common Domains (Customer, Address, Account) to generate data for two separate databases.
 Each database needs the data generated by these Domains.
 A Master Project can be set up with common Domains, and then each Project Version can inherit the common Domains from that Master Project.

-Step 1: Create the Master Project
+Step 1 - Create the Master Project

 • Click on the New Project button within the Project Dashboard.